 Power quality of electricity provided to our customers (specially business customers).

 Availability Based Tariff (ABT) is a frequency based pricing mechanism applicable in India for unscheduled electric power transactions.
-The ABT falls under electricity market mechanisms to charge and regulate power to achieve short term and long term network stability as well as incentives and dis-incentives to grid participants against deviations in committed supplies
+The ABT falls under electricity market mechanisms to charge and

 Each day of 24 hrs starting from 00.00 hours be divided into 96 time blocks of 15 minutes each.